Search results for:

-Information based on “secret documents leaked by former United States National Security Agency (NSA) contractor Edward Snowden” has again exposed how the agency has been “building a better command-and-control infrastructure” to “expanding its ability to infect computers“, according to a recent article published by PC World.
-A recent discovery, according to the article, shines a brighter light on the capabilities of some specific tools the agency had developed.
+Information based on "_secret documents leaked by former United States National Security Agency (NSA) contractor Edward Snowden_" has again exposed how the agency has been "_building a better command-and-control infrastructure_" to "_expanding its ability to infect computers_, "according to a recent article published by PC World.
+According to the report, a recent discovery shines a brighter light on the capabilities of some specific tools the agency had developed.

-It is reported that TURBINE was needed by the NSA since “one of the greatest challenges for Active SIGINT/attack is scale” and that “human ‘drivers’ limit ability for large-scale exploitation (humans tend to operate within their own environment, not taking into account the bigger picture)“, according to the article.
-The article states that a “NSA hacker” was quoted in one of the leaked documents to say “If we can get the target to visit us in some sort of web browser, we can probably own them.”
+It is reported that the NSA needed TURBINE since "one of the greatest challenges for Active SIGINT/attack is scale_" and that "_human 'drivers' limit ability for large-scale exploitation (humans tend to operate within their environment, not taking into account the bigger picture)_, "according to the article.
+The article states that a "_NSA hacker_" was quoted in one of the leaked documents to say, "_If we can get the target to visit us in some web browser, we can probably own them."